 AWS Savings Plans vs Reserved Instances

-Recently, there has been increased interest in cloud computing due in part to its elasticity and scalability.
-In 2019, Amazon released the Savings Plans, which offers a flexible pricing model with on-demand prices to help companies manage their cloud infrastructure while scaling efficiently.
+Ever since Amazon released the Savings Plans, which offers a flexible pricing model with on-demand prices, companies have been able to better manage their cloud infrastructure while scaling efficiently.
+Understanding what options are best for you can significantly lower your costs.

 Savings Plans and Amazon EC2 Reserved Instances (RI) are the main ways you can lower your AWS costs.
-While companies can use both services, this article will help you understand the differences, advantages, and limitations of each, as well as some practical use cases to help you make the best financial decision.
+While companies can use both services, this article will help you understand the differences, advantages, and limitations of each, as well as some practical use cases to help you decide what option will be best for you.

 Choosing the right AWS plan helps you optimize your financial resources while taking advantage of the flexibility available when deploying complex applications in the cloud.